In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any

-In this step, you’ll take all your planning from the previous steps to add your objects, user roles, and fields to your app.
+In this step, you’ll take all your planning from the previous steps to add your tables, user roles, and fields to your app.

 Tip: If you are adding user roles for the first time, you will need to activate them first.
 For instructions on activating user roles, see this article.

 Tip: To learn more about adding and editing fields, see our guide About Fields.

-Once your objects and user roles to your app, the next step is to establish connections between them.
-If you need assistance with determining how to connect your objects, see our companion guides:
+Once your tables and user roles to your app, the next step is to establish connections between them.
+If you need assistance with determining how to connect your tables, see our companion guides:

 Tables vs. User Roles

 The answer to this depends on your business.
 In a business-to-consumer (B2C) scenario, your customers are individuals.
 In a business-to-business (B2B) scenario, your customers are companies, each with individuals who work there.

 What kind of data am I working with?

 Who needs to log in?

 In a business-to-consumer (B2C) scenario, the customer's name, address, phone number, total spend, and other data points are all used to identify an individual.
 This individual needs to log in to view their orders, update their info, and more.
 That means we will create a user role for Customers.